Jimmy Johnson Bullied a Future Rock Music Legend in High School

-Johnson grew up in Port Arthur, Texas, which hit its population peak of about 66,000 right about the time he was graduating in 1961 from Thomas Jefferson High, half an hour southwest of the birthplace of Bum Phillips, another notable NFL figure who coached the Earl Campbell Houston Oilers.
+Johnson grew up in Port Arthur, Texas, which hit its population peak of about 66,000 right about when he graduated in 1961 from Thomas Jefferson High, half an hour southwest of the birthplace of Bum Phillips, another notable NFL figure who coached Earl Campbell‘s Houston Oilers.

 A 1992 profile by Sports Illustrated said Johnson possessed the book smarts to breeze through math problems and write term papers effortlessly.
 He had grown up playing pick-up football games in the neighborhood, and Johnson blossomed into a solid guard and linebacker on the high school team.

 College recruiters came calling, and Johnson picked the University of Arkansas in the state where his parents had grown up.
 It was there that Johnson met Jerry Jones, a teammate with the Razorbacks.
-They would reunite a quarter of a century later to transform the Dallas Cowboys into a mini-dynasty.
+They reunited a quarter of a century later to transform the Dallas Cowboys into a mini-dynasty.